 This isn’t rare in Malaysia.
 DOSM reported e-commerce revenue of RM937.5 billion for the first nine months of 2025, up 1.9% year on year.
 More volume means tighter delivery expectations and less room for manual fixes when inventory and fulfilment fall out of sync.

 E-commerce supply chain software helps keep orders, inventory, purchasing, and fulfillment aligned in one flow.
-In real work, it reduces stock drift, improves replenishment timing, and makes exceptions easier to manage so your team isn’t stuck patching errors after customers start complaining.
+In real work, it reduces stock drift, improves replenishment timing, and makes exceptions easier to manage so your team can improve visibility across supply chain operations without getting stuck patching errors after customers start complaining.

 Key Takeaways